 How I Found a Job in Portland, Oregon: Mac’s Story

-In the spring of 1991, my wife Kris and I were living in Boston where I was finishing up a master’s degree in public administration.
-After almost a decade in New England, the two of us wanted to try a different part of the country and we were attracted by Oregon’s quality of life.
+In the spring of 1991, my wife, Kris, and I were living in Boston where I was finishing up a master’s degree in public administration.
+After almost a decade in New England, the two of us wanted to try a different part of the country and we were attracted to Oregon’s quality of life.

 Know your goals